Proposed for Buckingham County

 Compressor Station News

 Its that time in the planning stages.
 Landowners up an down the pipelines are being approached by the ACP [et al] to do baseline testing.
 Below is compiled advice on how best to respond as a landowner; what to test for, and methodology.
-Also included is info...read more
+It is a lot to troll through,...read more

 An environmental organization is challenging in court the Buckingham County Board of Supervisors' January decision to grant a special-use permit for a compressor station for the Atlantic Coast Pipeline.
 The Blue Ridge Environmental Defense League, based in North...read more